 By keeping that Exchange hybrid server around, you can continue to create, modify, or delete mail-related properties for users and groups just as you always have—from the Exchange Admin Center.

 As I’ve said, there’s no right or wrong answer regarding keeping or decommissioning the Exchange server once you’ve completed the migration to Office 365; it’s just a matter of choice.
 We recommend your Exchange team weigh all the pros and cons before deciding to pull the plug on your Hybrid server.

-Contact us if you’d like to discuss how we might help your team and support your cloud initiatives in 2020.
+Contact us if you’d like to discuss how we might help your team and support your cloud initiatives.

 Connect with us.

 Need a solution?
 Want to partner with us?
 Please complete the fields below to connect with a member of our team.